alber999/recruitment-challenges/counting-bits/README.md

 ## Solutions discussion

-Input binary array and result array will not be considered in solution space complexity calculation
+Input binary array representation and result array will not be considered in solution space complexity calculation

 ### 1. Standard solution